Skip navigation

 Course summary

-Throughout the three-year programme, you will encounter topics that will expand your appreciation of the societal, cultural, economic, and political impacts of Computing and Digital Technologies.
+Throughout this three-year programme, you will encounter topics that will expand your appreciation of the societal, cultural, economic, and political impacts of Computing and Digital Technology.
 You will be able to utilise a set of industry standard tools to plan, develop and produce digital products ranging from marketing campaigns to computer games.

 How to apply